Unboxed-Software/solana-course/content/solana-nft.md

 Next, lets prepare the assets for our Candy Machine.
 The starter code includes an `assets` folder that has the images and metadata we will be using for our collection.

-Open each `.json` file and update the `"address"` field with the wallet address we imported to Phantom.
+Open each `.json` file and update the `address` field with the wallet address we imported to Phantom.

 ```json
 {